lomorage/homepage/content/blog/raspberrypi-hd.md

 ## Option 1 (1 USB hard drive, 1 USB flash drive on same Raspberry Pi)

 Raspberry Pi should have no problem to power one USB hard drive, you can even add one more USB flash drive.
-Since nomrally, a hard drive is expected to have [a much longer lifespan](https://www.datanumen.com/blogs/usb-flash-drive-vs-external-hard-drive-better-storing-data/), and USB flash drive has [limited number of write/erase cycles](https://www.flashbay.com/blog/usb-life-expectancy), it's better to use hard drive as the primary storage and USB hard drive.
+Since normally, a hard drive is expected to have [a much longer lifespan](https://www.datanumen.com/blogs/usb-flash-drive-vs-external-hard-drive-better-storing-data/), and USB flash drive has [limited number of write/erase cycles](https://www.flashbay.com/blog/usb-life-expectancy), it's better to use hard drive as the primary storage and USB hard drive.

 ## Option 2 (2 USB hard drive on same Raspberry Pi)